TRANSLATIONAL BIOMEDICAL INFORMATICS - PROGRAM SUMMARY

 This course is an introductory level course and necessary for Masters of Science (MS) degrees in both Biomedical Informatics and Translational Biotechnology.
-This course is necessary to build the foundational understanding of modern molecular genetic technologies and the evolution to next-generation technologies.
-At its core, this course teaches the principles of conducting large-scale data analysis and appreciating how the nature and type of data impacts the analysis approach.
+This course is necessary to build a foundational understanding of modern molecular genetic technologies and the evolution of next-generation technologies.
+At its core, this course teaches the principles of conducting large-scale data analysis and appreciating how the nature and type of data impact the analysis approach.
 Next-generation sequencing data is at its nature pseudo-single molecule and analysis approaches treat error differently, and this has implications towards interpretation.
-Through these courses students will understand the inherent challenges and opportunities by bridging analysis together to uncover new discoveries, through integration across genomics, transcriptomics, proteomics and epigenomics technologies.
+Through these courses, students will understand the inherent challenges and opportunities by bridging analysis together to uncover new discoveries, through integration across genomics, transcriptomics, proteomics and epigenomics technologies.
 Students will learn how these tools are developed and how they are impacting both the laboratory and the clinical setting.
-Through this course, students will also learn how biotechnology leads to commercialization and gain an understanding of governmental regulations and ethics surrounding hot topic issues such as cloning, stem cells and genome sequencing.
+Through this course, students will also learn how biotechnology leads to commercialization and gain an understanding of governmental regulations and ethics surrounding hot topic issues such as cloning, stem cells, and genome sequencing.

 TRGN-525.
 Applications of Genomic Technology in Biomedical Research II

-This is the second of two courses with the objective to train and provide individuals with strong backgrounds and interests in biological or medical sciences the theoretical and applied knowledge of modern day biotechnology.
+This is the second of two courses with the objective to train and provide individuals with strong backgrounds and interests in biological or medical sciences the theoretical and applied knowledge of modern-day biotechnology.
 It will introduce students to tools and applications that will be instrumental throughout the Biomedical Bioinformatics and Translational Biotechnology Masters programs.
-This course targets individuals who have some previous training in biomedical sciences, and aims to provide them with the foundations, basic principles, and core concepts in biotechnology and its applications to basic science, health and disease.
+This course targets those who have some previous training in biomedical sciences, and aims to provide them with the foundations, basic principles, and core concepts in biotechnology and its applications to basic science, health, and disease.
 Students will learn how biotechnology leads to commercialization and gain an understanding of governmental regulations and ethics surrounding hot topic issues such as cloning, stem cells, and genome sequencing.

 This course is a recommended elective, but may be substituted for one of the electives below